Open Query Letter

 I've lifted the curtain just a little on the world of education and the families of educators.
 None of the characters are real people, and none of the events actually happened, although a few came very close, but they are all based on a combination of people and experience from my life.

-Or, the inspirational parable about a retiring teacher:
+For example, the inspirational parable about a retiring teacher:

 And the tale inspired by my own experience during the 1992 Los Angeles uprising: